 Ongoing transportation planning will address a multi-modal approach for residents to move between living, learning, working and recreating in the community.
 This will include discussions about linking to existing mass transit opportunities, such as bus and light rail, with walkable and bikeable elements.
 Transportation options will be evaluated in concret with the zoning study and will be coordinated with other transportation planning efforts currently underway.

-Press Conference - Former Ford Site Getting Prepped for Redevelopment
+Video: Former Ford Site Getting Prepped for Redevelopment